drdmitry/react-semantic-ui-range/README.md

 # react-semantic-ui-range

-This is a React Component range slider for Semantic UI
+This is a React Component Range Slider for Semantic UI

+Fork from https://github.com/iozbeyli/react-semantic-ui-range but made it as a functional component using React Hooks and added component re-render on window resize.

 It is developed based on https://github.com/tyleryasaka/semantic-ui-range but has additional functionalities